SamyMekk/samymekk.github.io/_teaching/2026-StochasticControlML-M2.md

 location: "Paris, France"
 ---

+A course about numerical algorithms to solve stochastic control problems taught at the Master El Karoui.

+## Global organisation

 I teach the lab sessions of the course **Stochastic Control and Machine Learning** taught at M2PF (Master El Karoui).
 The course is structured around 3 parts :

 - Deep Learning for PDE solvers.